Essential (and Required) Reasons You Should Implement MFA

 Once an account is accessed by an attacker, they can impersonate users by using email accounts, take over additional accounts within your organization, or siphon data regardless of the user's position or access level.
 The higher the level of access, the easier it is to move and gain information within your organization.
 The most common scenario is when executives have their accounts compromised, get hit with ransomware requesting funds to be transferred, or bank routing information is changed.

-Services That Should Have MFA Enabled
+Services That Should Already Have MFA Enabled

 Over the past decade, cybersecurity efforts have continued to evolve, in order to keep up with expanding hacking abilities.
 Most companies struggle to fully deploy, or even get funding for, a single MFA solution that can integrate across multiple technologies and services.
 Having MFA enabled for just email isn't enough to provide complete identity protection within the environment.